SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Background

-ACT-R is a cognitive architecture with modules which are designed to explain general cognition through a small set of general computational principles and mechanisms that are relevant to a wide range of tasks and domains.
+ACT-R is a cognitive architecture designed to explain cognition through a small set of general computational principles and mechanisms that are relevant to a wide range of tasks and domains.
 One such mechanism which is particularly relevant in SPAWN is the retrieval of information from memory.
 The specific computational principles and algorithms that guide retrieval in ACT-R are outlined in \S~\ref{sec:retrieval}.
 Crucially, since ACT-R is intended to be a general purpose cognitive mechanism, most of the hyperparameters involved in this algorithm are already fixed based on data from a wide range of experimental paradigms and cognitive phenomena.
-This is useful because it restricts the degrees of freedom, thereby constraining the space of predictions that can be generated from any given theory.
+This restricts the degrees of freedom and constrains the space of predictions that can be generated from any given theory.